7aviel/Literalura/README.md

 - Java 11 or higher
 - Maven
-- A third-party API key for fetching book data
+- [Gutendex API](https://github.com/garethbjohnson/gutendex?tab=readme-ov-file), or any other third-party API key for fetching book data

 ### Installation